Introduction

 content starts here

 key is at indentation 0, so \( I_{parent} = 0 \).
-The first content line has 4 leading spaces, so \( I_{base} = 4 \).
+The next line has 4 leading spaces, so \( I_{base} = 4 \).

 Line Classification

 After determining \( I_{base} \), the parser processes each subsequent line.
 Let \( I_L \) be the number of leading spaces on line \( L \).
+The cases below are checked in order; the first match applies.

-1. Content line (\( I_L \ge I_{base} \)): The first \( I_{base} \) spaces are stripped.
+Content line (\( I_L \ge I_{base} \)): The first \( I_{base} \) spaces are stripped.
 The remaining characters (including any extra spaces beyond \( I_{base} \)) become the line’s content.

-2. Block termination (\( I_L \le I_{parent} \)): The block ends.
+Block termination (\( I_L \le I_{parent} \)): The block ends.
 This line belongs to the outer scope and is not part of the block string.

 Indentation Stripping Example